-I will typically deliver between 40 - 50 photos, and will upload them to an online gallery (click here for an example) where you can download for both web and print use .
+I will typically deliver around 40 photos, and will upload them to an online gallery where you can download for both web and print use .
 You can share your gallery with friends + family who can also download the images for free.
 I can recommend some great labs to print your photos, or you can order prints directly from your gallery.

 You get a personal use license with your images, meaning you can share online and print as much as you desire.
 A lot of time goes into the editing of your final photos, so I politely ask that you do not add any filters when you post them online.

 Your engagement session is great practice for the big day, and I am completely open to feedback.
 Please tell me your favourite photos, and if there are any that you don't quite feel right for you, let me know so that I can avoid doing the same on your wedding.